Daihatsu Midget: MP series

 By 1972, after 336,534 units had been produced, production was terminated because of the falling popularity of three-wheeled models in favor of more modern four-wheeled models.

 The Midget I has also been sold outside Japan as the "Bajaj", "Tri-Mobile", or "Bemo" (Bemos in Indonesia are used as autorickshaw share taxis).
 It is one of the first cars manufactured by the Japanese automaker Daihatsu, known for its low cost, practical vehicles.
 Thai production began in 1959, with Indonesia, Pakistan, and many other countries soon following.
 Almost exclusively used as an autorickshaw (or 'tuk-tuk') the Midget was also a well known icon of public transportation in South Asia.
 Not meant for performance, this narrow vehicle does weave through larger traffic well, despite the fact that it only has three wheels.
 These original tuk-tuks are a little harder to find in modern times.

 In Thailand the Midget MP4 is still in production as a Chinnaraje Midget in Chiang Mai and as a TukTuk Midget MP4 in Bangkok.
 The facelifted version, known as MP5 is also still manufactured by the TukTuk (Thailand) Co., Ltd. in Bangkok.

-Second generation (K100; 1996–2001)
+Second generation (K100; 1996)

-From 1996 to 2001, Daihatsu manufactured a four-wheeled kei Midget with four-wheel drive as well as air conditioning as options.
-As Kei cars, they were equipped with 660 cc engines.
+From 1996 to 2001, Daihatsu manufactured the Midget II pickup and cargo versions.
+Rear wheel drive is the only available drivetrain.
+4WD was not an option.
+The 1996-September 1999 Midget II is equipped with a carbureated EF-CK 660cc 3 Cylinder that produces 31 horsepower.
+The September 1999-2001 Midget II is equipped with an electronic fuel injected EF-SE 660cc 3 cylinder that produces 33 horsepower.
+Available trim levels are the B Type, D Type, R Type and R Type limited.
+K100P designates as the pickup version, alongside the K100C with designates the cargo version.

-The Midget II was introduced as a concept at the 1993 Tokyo Motor Show.
-There are two types of engine available, differentiated by the injection type, one being electronic.
-Both are identical in width and height, but the EFI (Electronic Fuel Injection) version is shorter by 75mm.
-They are available in a one-seater or two-seater configuration, with automatic and manual transmissions available.
+The Midget II was first introduced as a concept at the 1993 Tokyo Motor Show.
+They are available in either one or one and a half seater configurations, with a 3 speed automatic or 4 speed manual transmission.
+EFI versions have an extended front bumper, front spare tire moved to the rear cab, different tail light design, a passenger window crank handle on the pickup as standard, and a steering wheel from the S200P/S210P Hijet.
 The Midget is often used by owners of bars in Japan, as they are a perfect size to haul around kegs.
 The design of the Midget is somewhat unusual with the spare tire mounted on the front.

+Midget X concept (2025)

+The Midget nameplate was used on a battery electric concept named Midget X in 2025.